 To perform in top condition it is strongly recommended that the refrigerant in your Car Air Conditioner is refilled completely within four years of the manufacture date and every two to three years after that.

 Having your car's air conditioning serviced yearly means you may assist protection from costly breakdowns now and in the future - and a well serviced Vehicle Air Conditioner actually saves you money because it results in a reduction of fuel being used up.

 You ought to bring your vehicle to a qualified workshop such as Col Harrison Automotive on a regular basis to make sure the air conditioning system continues performing in optimum conditon as well as having the mechanics advise you on the condition of the whole vehicle.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and are usually able to give you a heads up about any items that may need renewal in the near future or those that are already worn beyond repair.
+Repco Authorised Car Service mechanics perform a 65 point vehicle inspection report with every service and are usually able to give you a heads up about any items that may need renewal in the near future or those that are already worn beyond repair.